 Luis A. Marrero, MA, RODP, LLP is the author of The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology, and with co-author Daniel Persuitte, he published his second book, Meaningful Purpose: A Primer in Logoteleology.
-He is the pioneer of Logoteleology, and Second Wave Organization Development (OD 2.0), and coachsulting (c).
-Luis is the Founding Partner of the Boston Institute for Meaningful Purpose, and at the time of publication, Deputy Chairman of the Board of the International Network on Personal Meaning (INPM); and co-founder of INPM’s Meaning and Work Interest Group.
-Luis, at the time of publication, serves as Editor of the INPM Member Newsletter.
+He is the pioneer of Logoteleology, Second Wave Organization Development (OD 2.0), and coachsulting (c).
+Luis is the Founding Partner of the Boston Institute for Meaningful Purpose, former Deputy Chairman of the Board of the International Network on Personal Meaning (INPM).
+Luis served as Editor of the INPM Member Newsletter.
 He is also a member of the International Positive Psychology Association (IPPA), and co-founder of IPPA’s Work & Organization Division (W&OD).
-He, at the time of publication, is Lead Chair of the W&OD’s Membership and Partnership Team and continues to play a leadership role in support of the Division’s mission.
+He was Lead Chair of the W&OD’s Membership and Partnership Team and continues to play a leadership role in support of the Division’s mission.

 Luis learned and taught Organization Development (OD) as adjunct faculty for many years at NTL Institute, Alexandria, Virginia.
-He also learned from — and taught Tavistock OD Methodology with– his mentor, Harold Bridger, co-founder of the Tavistock Institute in London, England.
+He also learned from — and taught Tavistock OD Methodology — with his mentor, Harold Bridger, co-founder of the Tavistock Institute in London, England.
 Luis also studied Gestalt OD at the Gestalt Institute in Cleveland, Ohio.
 He holds various certifications in leadership training, psychometrics, NLP, and others.